United States government group chat leaks: Second Atlantic article

-In response to administration's claims that no classified material was shared in the Signal group, Goldberg and Shane Harris published a second article in The Atlantic on March 26.
+In response to the Trump administration's claims that no classified material was shared in the Signal group, Goldberg and Shane Harris published a second article in The Atlantic on March 26.
 This article contained the full text of the exchanges that took place during the March 15 attack on the Houthis, omitting only the name of a CIA operative.
 This revealed that the exchange included specific timing of planned military strikes and real-time reports on their deployment.

 White House internal investigation

 Following the leak, the Pentagon launched an internal investigation on April 3, 2025, after a request from the United States Senate Committee on Armed Services.

 According to The Guardian, a "forensic review" by the White House information technology office discovered Goldberg had emailed the campaign in October 2024 regarding a story critical of Trump's attitude toward wounded service members.
 The campaign forwarded the email to Trump's then-spokesperson Brian Hughes, who copied and pasted the entirety of the email into a text message that he sent to Waltz.
 The content included a signature block with Goldberg's phone number.

 Waltz did not call Goldberg but saved Goldberg's number in his iPhone under the contact card for Hughes.
-The Guardian reported, "According to the White House, the number was erroneously saved during a "contact suggestion update" by Waltz's iPhone", in which an algorithm suggests adding unknown numbers to existing contacts that it detects may be related.
+The Guardian reported, "According to the White House, the number was erroneously saved during a 'contact suggestion update' by Waltz's iPhone", in which an algorithm suggests adding unknown numbers to existing contacts that it detects may be related.

 Following the election, Hughes became the spokesperson for the United States National Security Council.
 Waltz's error went undiscovered until Waltz attempted to add Hughes to the "Houthi PC small group" group chat and inadvertently added Goldberg instead.